William Keating

 William is a potter making handcrafted tableware and specialist teaware.
 His work aims to explore the relationship between beauty and functionality, with a focus on tea ceremonies.
 He is inspired by Eastern ceramic traditions, particularly the Mingei movement of Japan.

-QEST funding will support William in his studies at Clay College over a two-year period, where he will receive full-time tuition.
-The course will focus on practical and technical skills and provide a thorough grounding in studio pottery, with training in designing, forming, decorating, glazing and firing techniques.
-Upon completion, he hopes to work under an established potter in Japan before returning to the UK to establish a rural pottery, sourcing local materials and building his own kiln.
+QEST funding supported William in his studies at Clay College over a two-year period, where he received full-time tuition.
+The course focused on practical and technical skills and provided a thorough grounding in studio pottery, with training in designing, forming, decorating, glazing and firing techniques.
+He has since worked under an established potter in Japan before returning to the UK to establish a rural pottery, sourcing local materials and building his own kiln.

 Subscribe to our Newsletter